-According to historical weather statistics collected by Environment Canada, summer temperatures in Gibsons, British Columbia have not measured over 33 degrees Celsius in the last 21 years, and hot spells have not typically lasted more than four or five days (Environment Canada, 2005).
+According to historical weather statistics collected by Environment Canada, summer temperatures in Gibsons, British Columbia have not measured over 33 degrees Celsius in the last 21 years, and hot spells have not typically lasted more than 4 or 5 days.
+(Environment Canada, 2005).
 Random sample data collected by EmergeX Planning Inc. indicates that local residents perceive heat waves to be a low risk hazard that generally occurs within the SCRD every 10 years.
 It is important to note however, that there has been a tendency for both extreme and average monthly temperatures to increase slightly over time, which suggests that heat waves may become a more significant risk in the years to come.
-Of particular concern is the fact that the majority of SCRD residents draw their water from Chapman Creek, which could be negatively affected by a prolonged heat wave.
-At present this risk is considered to be moderate.
+At present this risk is considered to be Iow.